Undergraduate Major

-Upon signing up as EAS majors, students will choose between two emphases.
+Upon enrolling as EAS majors, students will choose between two emphases.
 These emphases mainly differ in the amount of language (Chinese or Japanese) required and an additional outcome expected of each.

 Students will be able to comprehend tradition and transformation in at least one cultural region of East Asia and will understand and value differences between cultures.